 As any local would tell you, Seattle is not exactly a commuter’s-paradise.
-While that’s been changing over the past decade with with light rail extensions and reworked bus and bike lanes, this city of hills and water corridors makes for a tricky time getting around most everywhere.
+While that’s been changing over the past decade with light rail extensions and reworked bus and bike lanes, this city of hills and water corridors can make for a tricky time getting around.
 We love those hills and blue, but dang do they get in the way sometimes.

 I wanted to get a better idea of what getting around Seattle looks like–literally.
 So I’ve made some maps in ArcGIS using public GIS data from Seattle’s GeoData.
 Here are a few projects I’ve made that may shed some light about what it means to get around the Emerald City.